Kurtokha in Bhutan

 Introduction / History

 The Kurtop people inhabit areas of northern Bhutan, as far north as the border with China.
 Lhuntse District is home to the Kurtop.
 One scholar has given a detailed description of the extent of the Kurtop territory: 'Kurtop is a language of Lhuntse District spoken to the west of the mighty Kurichu [River] all the way to the Tibetan border in the north.
-The language is known to its speakers by the names Kurtötkha and Kurtöbi Zhakê.
+The language is known to its speakers by the names Kurtokha and Kurt bi Zhak .
+It is an endangered language that will probably be gone in 100 years.

 What Are Their Lives Like?

-There are a few food shops and food stalls along the road as it enters the town.'
+The Kurtokha homeland is in the isolated Lhuntse District.
 Lhuntse is famous in Bhutan for its weaving, embroidery and basket-making.
 There is no large-scale industry here, but many families earn their livelihood by weaving in their homes.
+Some earn their living by running food stalls and markets.

 What Are Their Beliefs?

 Tibetan Buddhism dominates the lives of all people in this part of Bhutan.
-Families consider it to be a great honor to send their sons to the monastery for a time.
+Kurtokha families consider it to be a great honor to send their sons to the monastery for a time.

 What Are Their Needs?

-The name of Jesus Christ has rarely been heard in the remote Lhuntse valleys, and there are no known Christians among the Kurtop people.
+The name of Jesus Christ has rarely been heard in the remote Lhuntse valleys, and there are no known Christians among the Kurtokha people.
+We don t know of any Christ followers among the Kurtokha people of Bhutan.

 Prayer Points